YinmingHuang/Awesome-agentic-visual-generation-model/README.md

 - The action type does not determine the level.
 A prompt rewrite before generation is L1, while a prompt rewrite caused by inspection of a generated image is L3.
 - Tool use describes the action space.
 Multi-agent design describes the topology.
 Reinforcement learning describes a training method.
 None of them alone determines the level.
 - A paper appears once in L1-L4 according to its maximum demonstrated level.
 The `Path` column records the lower-level capabilities that it also contains.
-- Fixed generators, fixed pipelines, stand-alone evaluators, reward models, and benchmarks are not generation controllers.
+- Only fixed generators, stand-alone evaluators, reward models, and benchmarks are not generation controllers.
 They are listed separately.

 Official resources are listed in separate `GitHub` and `Website` columns.
 A dash means that no author-maintained resource could be verified at the time of the latest update.
 Official datasets are linked from the `Website` column.